When you’ve grown this length of facial hair, you can safely say that you’re out of the stubble phase and well into “short beard territory”.

 But what makes it unique is the addition of a chinstrap from ear-to-ear.

 The soul patch flows down and blends into the chin beard below it.
-The edges of the chin beard then extend up along the lower jawline, but just a little.

-The mustache can be styled however you like.
 With a half-inch beard, you’ve got just about enough length to style the mustache in slightly more interesting ways.

 Grooming Tips For The Half-Inch Beard